 Overview of the FG-AI4H deliverables

-Summary

-This document provides the overview of all deliverables in FG-AI4H, intended to serve a basic framework for a standardized methodology of artificial intelligence for health, including generalized consideration on ethics, regulatory, requirement, data processing, model training, model evaluation, adoption and scale-up, etc. This overview also summarizes use cases in specific domain with corresponding AI/ML tasks, such as 20 topic description documents within different topic groups.
-This document is to give a comprehensive understanding and overview on the structure, relationship, corresponding scopes and progress on those deliverables, and improve possible collaborations.

 Introduction

 The ITU/WHO Focus Group on artificial intelligence for health (FG-AI4H) was established by ITU-T Study Group 16 at its meeting in Ljubljana, Slovenia, 9-20 July 2018.
 This group is committed to establish a standardized assessment framework for the evaluation of AI-based methods for health, diagnosis, triage or treatment decisions.
 A list of deliverables for the FG-AI4H was planned and corresponding groups was established, with 9 deliverables (DEL 1-9) focus on generalized consideration on ethics, regulatory, requirement, data processing, model training, model evaluation, adoption and scale-up, etc., and 20 topic groups (DEL 10.1-10.20) within specific health domains with corresponding AI/ML benchmarking tasks.
 During the drafting process, the importance of collaboration is gradually recognized, this collaboration could be: